kuletha-rk/kuletha-rk/README.md

-### Hi, this is Rishabh, working as Business Analyst.
+### Hi, this is Rishabh, working as Program Lead.
 Feel free to connect with me via linkedin! 👋

 - 🔭 I’m currently working on ...EDA/ Regression and analytics.
 - 🌱 I’m currently learning and working with ...
 Python3, Postgress, Tableau